-Simple outings, romantic dinners, flowers done properly, homemade sex toys, and more.
+We've got great ideas for simple outings, romantic dinners, flowers done properly and more.

 When it comes to planning Valentine’s Day gifts for your sweetie, take a cue from the field of behavioral economics.
-“Over the past decade, an abundance of psychology research has shown that experiences bring people more happiness than do possessions,” The Atlantic says, summing up the research findings in an article, “Buy Experiences, Not Things.”
+“Over the past decade, an abundance of psychology research has shown that experiences bring people more happiness than do possessions,” according to an article in The Atlantic, “Buy Experiences, Not Things.”

 Gifts of experiences or simply adding a personal touch to affordable gifts also can have a greater impact for the money.

 “You can impress your sweetheart without depressing your budget,” says Money Talks News founder Stacy Johnson.
 “Just use your imagination instead of your dough.”

 Whether you’re thinking of giving an experience, a homemade gift or a carefully chosen purchase, you’ll find something for your honey among these money-savings tips:

 Spend some effort selecting the blooms, because a wilted bouquet or cellophane-wrapped bundle from the grocery store can give the impression of a last-minute gift grabbed without thought.
 A few tips for giving flowers on a budget:

 - Flowers must be kept cold to last well, so avoid roadside vendors and do your research before using a florist online.

 - Shop in person ahead of the Valentine’s Day rush.
 Ask a couple of florists to explain what they can produce within your budget.